 The XML file format and the version control system git

 The data in the Open Exoplanet Catalogue is stored in human readable XML files.
 There is one separate file for each planetary system.
 The combination of small text files and a human readable file format makes the entire catalogue work smoothly with git, a popular version control system used to manage different versions of the catalogue.
-If you are not familiar with git, you can simply ignore this.
-However, git allows you to keep your local database in sync with the main repository on github.
+Git allows you to keep your local database in sync with the main repository on github.
 You can make correction to the files and submit them back to github to be included in the main repository (you can either ask to get write access or send a pull request).
 Furthermore, you can trace back all changes made to every parameter and find out who made a certain entry and on what date.
 The git commit message usually includes the reference to the scientific paper where the data is taken from.
 Thus, you can easily find the scientific reference for every value in the catalogue.

 If you are more familiar with simple comma or tab-separated ASCII tables, you can find these in the oec_tables repository on github.
 They contain mostly the same information as the XML files.
 However, some information, especially in the case of a binary system cannot be easily represented in an ASCII table.
 You are therefore encouraged to use the original XML files provided by the Open Exoplanet Catalogue.